-According to technical market research firm The Radicati Group, the number of emails circulated worldwide per day will top 281 billion in 2018 and increase to more than 333 billion by the end of 2022.
+According to technical market research firm The Radicati Group, the number of emails circulated worldwide per day is forecast to increase to more than 333 billion by the end of 2022.
 Suffice to say, email is an essential means of communication and how you use it reflects who you are personally and professionally.

 Pay attention to these five areas of email etiquette to avoid communication missteps:

-Do others regularly follow-up with you because they haven’t received a response to an earlier email (or emails)?
-While you might feel overwhelmed by an overflowing inbox, if you often take too much time to get back to others — or only do so after follow-up reminders — you may need to change your email management strategy.
+Do others have to follow-up with you because they haven’t received a response to an earlier email (or emails)?
+While you might feel overwhelmed by an overflowing inbox, if you often take too much time to get back to others -- or only do so after follow-up reminders -- it's time to change your email management strategy.

-High-priority projects, meetings, travel, vacation etc. can sometimes delay response time.
-However, if you’re usually delayed, you may impress upon others that you struggle with time management, prioritization or forgetfulness.
+High-priority projects, meetings, travel, vacation etc. can sometimes cause legitimate response delays.
+However, if you're always delayed as a matter of habit, you can signal that you struggle with time management, prioritization or forgetfulness.

-If you know you’ll be delayed, others (particularly new contacts) would benefit from a quick reply in which you acknowledge receipt and explain you’ll respond in-depth later.
+If you know you’ll be delayed, others (particularly new contacts) will appreciate a quick reply in which you acknowledge receipt and explain you’ll respond in-depth later.
 They might otherwise wonder if you even received their email (e.g., due to incorrect address or spam/junk mail settings).

-If you’re on vacation, set up an away message letting others know when you’ll respond.
+If you’re on vacation, set up an away message to let others know when you’ll respond.
 This shows foresight and responsibility.

 Timely replies are not just polite, they affect your professional reputation and personal brand, as well your company's brand.
 Don’t let poor response time negatively influence a client relationship, partnership, media opportunity etc.